 If you think about it, all businesses today are at some level dependent on technology and information systems to conduct their day-to-day operations.
 It’s not surprising then that many companies do business online in one way or another.

-The likelihood for data breaches and other cybersecurity events continues to grow as hackers become more sophisticated, and no organization can predict when or where an attack may occur.
+The likelihood of data breaches and other cybersecurity events continues to grow as hackers become more sophisticated, and no organization can predict when or where an attack may occur.

 This makes having adequate protection through cybersecurity insurance vital if your company wants to protect its bottom line and reputation against these risks.